TBI investigating after ‘unresponsive’ woman in KPD custody dies at hospital - NewsBreak

 Knoxville police officers and a transportation driver were placed on administrative leave after a woman became unresponsive while being taken to jail on Sunday, according to Knoxville Police Department spokesperson Scott Erland.

-Erland said the officers responded to Fort Sanders Regional Medical Center around 7:40 a.m. after a 61-year-old woman, who had been discharged, refused to leave an emergency room.2 identified in fatal Alcoa Highway crash
+Erland said the officers responded to Fort Sanders Regional Medical Center around 7:40 a.m. after a 61-year-old woman, who had been discharged, refused to leave an emergency room.

 Officers put the woman in the cruiser to take her to Roger D. Wilson Detention Facility to be booked on trespassing charges.
 According to Erland, she was not handcuffed and no force was used.